Queen of the House: Background and composition

 In 1965, Roger Miller recorded his self-penned song called "King of the Road".
 It described the lifestyle of a hobo and it became a number one country song and top five pop song.
 It would become one of his signature tunes and would be recorded by many other artists.
 In its wake would come an answer song called "Queen of the House".
 Answer songs were songs written in reply (or response) to another song made popular by another artist.

-"Queen of the House" described a housewives domestic duties, including taking care of four children, dirty floors and bathtubs.
+"Queen of the House" described a housewife's domestic duties, including taking care of four children, dirty floors and bathtubs.
 Mary Taylor was a singer–songwriter signed to Capitol Records at the time.
 After hearing "King of the Road", she composed "Queen of the House".
 A friend of Roger Miller's, Taylor called Miller on the phone after composing it.
 Miller insisted that she cut the song herself, but she was unable to because she already had a single out on the national charts.

 Recording

 Mary Taylor's producer brought the song to the attention of Jody Miller's producer, Steve Douglas.
 Douglas had not achieved much production success and was encouraged to cut the track with Jody Miller (no relation to Roger Miller).
 Up to that point, Jody Miller had been a folk artist at the Capitol label.
 She had one single make the American pop charts called "He Walks Like a Man".
 However, it was only a minor success and she had yet to achieve stardom.
-At first, [Jody] Miller did not believe the song was right for her.
+At first, Jody Miller did not believe the song was right for her.
 Its characteristic finger snaps evoked the jazz style of singer Peggy Lee (who was also at Capitol).
-However, she eventually succumb to recording the song.
-"Queen of the House" was recorded by Miller at Capitol Studios, located in Hollywood, California.
+However, she eventually succumbed to recording the song.
+"Queen of the House" was recorded by Miller at Capitol Studios in Hollywood, California.
 The session was held in March 1965, with Steve Douglas producing the track.